extropium/leaflet_ionic/sql-for-data-science-1-master/week-2/README.md

 [video](https://www.coursera.org/learn/sql-for-data-science/lecture/xIAow/using-wildcards-in-sql)

-A wildcard is a special character
+A wildcard is a special character used to match parts of a value, such as when you know only a portion of a value.

+Search patterns ar